Willard Frank Libby

 Prize share: 1/1

 Carbon is a fundamental component in all living material.
 In nature there are two variants, or isotopes: carbon-12, which is stable, and carbon-14, which is radioactive.
-Carbon-14 forms in the atmosphere when acted upon by the sun's ultraviolet light and then deteriorates.
+Carbon-14 forms in the atmosphere when acted upon by cosmic radiation and then deteriorates.
 When an organism dies and the supply of carbon from the atmosphere ceases, the content of carbon-14 declines through radioactive decay at a fixed rate.
 In 1949 Willard Libby developed a method for applying this to determine the age of fossils and archeological relics.